-When we came together to form the Global Network of Women's Shelters in 2008, our aim was not only to be more effective in working together globally to end violence against women but also to encourage and support the development of national networks in every country, and six or more global regional shelter networks (networks made up of many countries).
+When we came together to form the Global Network of Women's Shelters in 2008, our aim was not only to be more effective in working together globally to end violence against women but also to encourage and support the development of national shelter networks in every country, and six or more global regional shelter networks (networks made up of many countries).

-We decided to use the term 'shelter' in the name to recognize that while there are many different forms of community support and services are needed to end violence against women and girls.
-However, we continue to face significant challenges in establishing safe refuge and shelter for women at risk of violence, not just in terms of the very difficult challenges being faced to even establish one shelter in some countries but also because even in countries where feminist independent services are well-developed, they are under regular attack and important women-centred shelter services are being cut and lost due to political and economic forces.
+We decided it was very important to use the term 'shelter' in our organization name.
+Many different types of community support and services are needed to end violence against women and girls.
+However, we continue to face significant challenges in establishing enough safe refuge and shelter for women at risk of violence in every community.
+In some countries, it has been difficult to create even one shelter.
+Even in countries where feminist independent shelter services have been well-developed, they are under regular attack and important women-centred shelter services are being cut and lost due to political and economic forces.

-- At the 1st World Conference of Women's Shelters in September 2008, shelter organizations and national networks met in Edmonton, Alberta, Canada, to discuss issues impacting women and girls surviving violence.
-During this conference, shelters and shelter networks identified the clear need to form a global organization.
+- September 2008: at the 1st World Conference of Women's Shelters, shelter organizations and national networks met in Edmonton, Alberta, Canada, to discuss issues impacting women and girls surviving violence.
+During this conference, shelters and shelter networks identified the clear need to form a global shelter organization.

-- In April 2009, representatives from various shelter networks and global regions met in Ottawa, Canada to found the Global Network of Women's Shelters.
+- April 2009: representatives from various shelter networks and global regions met in Ottawa, Canada and the Global Network of Women's Shelters was founded.

-- GNWS held its first annual one day Global Shelter Data Count, a glimpse of services some shelters provide.
+- GNWS created a survey and held our first annual one day Global Shelter Data Count, a glimpse at the services some women's shelters provide.

-- In February 2010, the GNWS met in New York City, USA, and adopted its present Vision and Purpose, Guiding Principles and Core Values, Goals and Interim Board with committees.
+- February 2010: the founders of the GNWS met in New York City, USA, and adopted the GNWS Vision and Purpose, Guiding Principles and Core Values, Goals and Interim Board with working committees.

-- In the last quarter of 2010, GNWS held its 2nd annual one day Global Shelter Data Count, a glimpse at shelter services.
+- September - December 2010: GNWS held our 2nd annual one day Global Shelter Data Count, a glimpse at shelter services.